-(In thousands except Fiscal Years Percent
+(In thousands except Fisca Percent

-percentages) 2009 2008 Change
+percentages) 2010 2009 Change

-Other income and expense, net Percentage of \$ 3,759 \$ 1,772 112.1%
+Other income and expense, net Percentage of \$ 3,467 \$ 3,759 (7.8)%

-total revenues 1.6% 0.8%
+total revenues 1.4% 1.6%

 Other income and expense, net, consists primarily of investment income earned on available cash, cash equivalents and short-term investments, rental income from leasing excess space in our Silicon Valley facility, and changes in the value of assets associated with our deferred compensation plan.

-The increase in other income and expense, net, during fiscal 2009 was primarily due to a change in the value of assets associated with our deferred compensation plan partially offset by a decrease in interest income.
-The change in the value of assets associated with our deferred compensation plan caused a \$4.0 million increase in other income and expense, net, with a corresponding increase to compensation expense.
-This increase consisted of an increase in the value of plan assets of \$1.9 million during fiscal 2009 and a decrease in the value of plan assets of \$2.1 million during fiscal 2008.
-Interest income decreased \$1.1 million due to lower short-term interest rates.
+The decrease in other income and expense, net, during fiscal 2010 was primarily due to a decrease in interest income of \$416,000 due to lower short-term interest rates.
+Included in other income and expense, net, with a corresponding increase to compensation and related expenses, is the increase in value of assets associated with our deferred compensation plan of \$1,925,000 and \$1,891,000 for fiscal 2010 and fiscal 2009, respectively.